 - Where: 79A Waterloo Road

 Why I like this place: for its retro atmosphere and the quality of its fish.
-Particularly noteworthy is the frying technique that prevents the fish from becoming oily, something common in many places.
+The frying technique that prevents it from getting oily, something common in many places, stands out**:**

-Recommended if... you don't want to complicate your meal and you are looking for the most traditional in the city.
+Recommended if... you do not want to complicate your meal and you are looking for the most traditional in the city.

-How tipping works at restaurants near the London Eye
+How tipping works in restaurants near the London Eye

-Although the custom of tipping was born in England, nowadays it is not obligatory to leave a tip.
-However, in restaurants it is common to do so if the service and the food have been to your liking.
+Although the custom of tipping was born in England, nowadays it is not compulsory to leave a tip.
+However, in restaurants it is common to do so if the service and food have been to your liking.
 The most usual amount is 10% or 15% of the bill.

-Lunch, dinner and opening times of restaurants near the London Eye
+Lunch, dinner and opening hours of restaurants near the London Eye

 - Breakfast: starts around 7:30 in the morning.